 When we show no outward signs of grief for an extended period of time.
 We inhibit or suppress our grief, eventually often leading to physical manifestations and bodily complaints.

 When a loss impacts many areas of one’s life, creating multiple losses stemming from the “primary loss”.
 Though it is easy to think our grief is solely the grief of losing the person who died, our grief is also the pain of the other losses caused as a result of this death.

 This is just the tip of the iceberg.
 Loss is so fundamental to the experience of living that we can’t possible list all the “types”, and all the circumstances.

 Neither can we ignore it.
 And nor should we.
-For to do so it not only unhealthy, and can prevent us learning about ourselves from our losses, but it also prevents us being able to honour the things we value.
-Recognising what we don’t have can be seen as a way to see and be grateful for what we do.
+For to do so is not only unhealthy, it can prevent us learning about ourselves from our losses, and it prevents us being able to honour the things we value.

 The Circle Line is launching soon!
 Sign up now and we'll be in touch when we're fully working